Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 	git pull
 	```

-1. The output says that "master" hasn't changed, so Alice merges the "add-style" branch into "master" using `git merge --ff-only` to perform a "fast-forward" merge.
+1. The output says that "master" is up to date, so Alice merges the "add-style" branch into "master" using `git merge --ff-only` to perform a "fast-forward" merge.
 Then she pushes "master" from her repo to the shared repo:

 	```bash
 	git merge --ff-only add-style